Dan's Hiking Pages: Hikes in the San Gabriels and Beyond

 • Trail name: The USFS fact sheet refers to the trail as Bear Canyon Trail, as does the signage on the trail (7W12).
 The Tom Harrison map calls it the Mt.
 Baldy Trail while the USGS topo map labels it simply Baldy Trail.
 Jerry Schad refers to it both as the Bear Canyon Trail and the Bear Flat Trail.
 John Robinson calls it the Bear Flat Trail or Old Mt.
 Baldy Trail.

-• People traffic: 7-9-05 - John Robinson says of the trail that "few use it nowadays (for obvious reason!)."
-So I had expected to have the trail to myself and hiking buddy.
-However, on this day, we encountered more than 30 other hikers on the trail, and all but about five were heading to the summit!
+• People traffic: John Robinson says of the trail that "few use it nowadays."
+However, the several times I've been on the trail I observed lots of people on the trail.
+For example, on 7-9-05 I encountered more than 30 other hikers, and all but about five were heading to the summit!
 And most of the summiters had made this hike multiple times.
 Many that I spoke with were doing the hike as training for a High Sierra hike.
-So, the trail certainly doesn't provide the solitude that Robinson hints too, but the sure expanse of the mountain tends to dissipate 20 to 30 people spread out over miles of hiking.
+On 9-17-11, on a hike all the way to Baldy, I estimate that I encountered more than 40 people.
+So, the trail certainly doesn't provide the solitude that Robinson hints too, but the shire expanse of the mountain tends to dissipate 20 to 30 people spread out over miles of hiking.

 • High point - If you are tempted to be disappointed that you don't reach Baldy summit, just remember that the hike reaches a ridge point (7755') that is higher than the highest points in 36 states!
 In fact, even if you did reach the summit, you would only add one more state to the count!
-See Fifty State Summits list from peakware.com.
+See United States State High Points from peakbagger.com.

 Related links on Dan's Hiking Pages: